 Skip to Content

-9 Best Day Hikes In Yoho National Park, Canada
+9 Top Hiking Trails In Yoho National Park, Canada

 When travelers think of the Canadian Rocky Mountains, Banff, Moraine Lake, and Lake Louise come to mind.
 But the mountains offer more than one park.
-Yoho National Park bordering the more prominent and more popular Banff is just as picturesque with fewer tourists.
+Yoho National Park bordering the more prominent Banff park and offers many wonderful hiking trails.

 With jaw-dropping attractions like Lake O’Hara, Emerald Lake, and Takakkaw Falls, Yoho National Park entices visitors to hike its backcountry.